qcri/RDFframes/README.md

    ```
    $ pip install RDFframes
    ```
+ 3. Import RDFframes in your code as shown in the examples code for the case studies.
 ## Getting started

 First create a ``KnowledgeGraph`` to specify any namespaces that will be used in the query and optionally the graph name and URI.